 Fire and Brimstone

 The erupting Mount Vesuvius ejected material over 30 kilometers high, into the stratosphere.
 1.5 million tons of debris and molten rock were launched every second.
 The total energy released from the volcano, which erupted for two days, was equivalent to 100,000 times the energy of the Hiroshima atomic bomb.

 The death toll remains unknown.
 Herculaneum and Pompeii combined had a population of 20,000.
-So far, 1,500 have been found.
+So far, the remains of 1,500 have been identified.

 Ash at Pompeii accumulated, in some areas, up to a depth of nearly 10 meters.
 Based on the location and series of pyroclastic surges (“waves” of gas and debris), temperatures would have fluctuated at Pompeii from a “cool” 100 degrees Celsius under the “protection” of collapsed roofs, up to many times that outside.
 For example, the fourth pyroclastic surge released by the mountain blew into Pompeii at over 320 kilometers per hour, with temperatures exceeding 300 degrees Celsius.

 Famous are the over 1,000 casts of body impressions preserved in the ash.
 The blood and organs of these victims would have been vaporized by the heat, their bodies carbonized.

 The sheer intensity of destruction at Pompeii and Herculaneum hearkens to the biblical account of Sodom and Gomorrah.
 “Then the Lord caused to rain upon Sodom and upon Gomorrah brimstone and fire from the Lord out of heaven”—or sulfur, as other translations read—“and He overthrow those cities, and all the Plain, and all the inhabitants of the cities, and that which grew upon the ground” (Genesis 19:24-25).
 Utter incineration of buildings, animals and plants alike.